 See them in pictures here.

 Our initial appointments focused on those who already had a connection to our work to support us with piloting this new way of working.
-However, to grow the pool of Artist Advisers we are keen to move beyond those we know to fill the gaps and ensure we achieve what we have set out to do over the coming years.
+In growing the pool of Artist Advisers we are keen to move beyond those we know to fill the gaps and ensure we achieve what we have set out to do over the coming years.

 What they do